MotingLiuu/MotingLiuu/README.md

 I'm Moting Liuu, a graduate student at KyotoU, focusing on LLM and MLSystem.
 However, I am still a beginner, there is still a long way to go.

+I am finding internship about LLM or MLSystem, feel free to contact me. :smile:

 ミクファン/ Miku Fan.